Genaker/Magento2OPcacheGUI/README.md

 This Extension don't need static content generation it usses CDN version fo the React JS.
 So, you can install with flag *--keep-generated*

 # Magento 2 Opcache best settings

+The biggest Magento 2 performance issue is wrong (default) PHP OPcache settings.

+Check your PHP settings with this module:
 ```
 opcache.enable = 1
 opcache.enable_cli = 0